Santali language: Imperative

 As described by Ghosh (2008), there are no specific markers for the imperative series.
 However, in the affirmative imperative, the indicative/finite marker -a is replaced by second person markers.
 In the negative imperative, verb (TAM/person-syntagma) takes -a while the imperative subject marker moves to the enclitic position behind the negative particle, right before the verb (See ##Negation).

 Finiteness

-Any finite verbs will attach -a, except the imperative and in the subordinate clause.
+Any finite predicates will attach a suffix -a, except the imperative and in the subordinate clause.
+Marxed predicates are indicative (real, default, narrative), while unmarked predicates can be interpreted as partially finite and non-finite, in which they can take the infinitive, converb, or a case marker.

 Causative

-There are two causative markers: a- and -oco. -oco is attached on every type of verb stems, and a- is restricted to two transitive verbs jɔm ('eat') and ɲu ('drink').
+There are two causative markers: a- and -otʃo. -otʃo is attached on every type of verb stems, and a- is restricted to two transitive verbs jɔm ('eat') and ɲu ('drink').

 Permissive

-While both the causative and the permissive share the same suffix -oco, the permissive is different as an applicative marker is combined with the causative morpheme, resulting in the shift of the concerned person from the accusative to the dative position.
+While both the causative and the permissive share the same suffix -otʃo, the permissive is different as an applicative marker is combined with the causative morpheme, resulting in the shift of the concerned person from the accusative to the dative position.

 Reciprocal

 Infix -pV- turns transitive and ditransitive verb roots into reciprocal meaning, but in many verbs it also conveys that the action is done together by two participants.